lupyuen/pinephone-nuttx/README.md

 # PinePhone Image

+Will NuttX run on PinePhone?
 Let's analyse a PinePhone Linux Kernel Image with Ghidra, to look at the Linux Kernel Header and Startup Code.

 We'll use the PinePhone Jumpdrive Image, since it's small...